Pence slams Buzzfeed 'obsession,' decries 'disappointing' Pelosi rejection of Trump border funding compromise

 Pence's comments came as Fox News has learned that Senate Republicans were scrambling on Saturday evening and Sunday morning to put together a bill tracking Trump's proposal to end the ongoing partial federal government shutdown.
 Democratic leaders, including Pelosi, preemptively rejected Trump's proposal before he formally announced it.

 Pence also took aim at an explosive, discredited Buzzfeed News report implicating Trump in a scheme to lie to Congress -- and the breathless media coverage that followed it for nearly 24 hours, until Special Counsel Robert Mueller issued his first public statement in more than a year to repudiate it.
+(The Washington Post later reported that Mueller intended his rare denial to mean that the story was "almost entirely incorrect.")

-Decrying the "obsession of many in the national media to attack this president for any reason, for any allegation," Pence asserted that the problem was bigger than Buzzfeed.
+Decrying the "obsession of many in the national media to attack this president for any reason, for any allegation," Pence asserted that the problem was bigger than Buzzfeed, which has stood by its reporting, without offering additional justification, despite Mueller's extraordinary rebuke.

 "It was remarkable what we saw happening for 24 hours in the media, on the basis of the report that appeared in Buzzfeed," Pence said.
 "It's one of the reasons why people are so frustrated with many in the national media."